saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

         *   `src/components/ProtectedRoute.tsx`: Component for protecting routes (now less critical due to public-first strategy, but still present for `MyAnalyses`).
         *   `src/components/Footer.tsx`: Application footer, now including the **brand ethics disclosure**.
         *   `src/components/theme-provider.tsx`: Theme context provider, **updated to support new themes**.
-        *   `src/components/VideoChatDialog.tsx`: **Updated component for the centralized AI chat pop-up for single video analyses, now passing custom Q&A results as context, allowing precise word count control, and with chat message limits and max response word count removed.**
+        *   `src/components/VideoChatDialog.tsx`: **Updated component for the centralized AI chat pop-up for single video analyses, now passing custom Q&A results as context, allowing precise word count control, and with chat message limits and max response word count removed.
+External context fetching has been removed.**
         *   `src/components/LibraryCopilot.tsx`: **Enhanced AI assistant for searching the analysis library and recommending new analysis topics, with daily query limits removed.**
-        *   `src/components/ComparisonDataDisplay.tsx`: **New component to display structured comparison data for two videos.**
+        *   `src/components/ComparisonDataDisplay.tsx`: **Component to display structured comparison data for two videos, with robust rendering for `delta_description`.**
-        *   `src/components/MultiComparisonDataDisplay.tsx`: **New component to display structured comparison data for multiple videos.**
+        *   `src/components/MultiComparisonDataDisplay.tsx`: **Component to display structured comparison data for multiple videos.**
-        *   `src/components/ComparisonChatDialog.tsx`: **New component for the centralized AI chat pop-up for two-video comparisons, with chat message limits and max response word count removed.**
+        *   `src/components/ComparisonChatDialog.tsx`: **New component for the centralized AI chat pop-up for two-video comparisons, with chat message limits and max response word count removed.
+External context fetching has been removed.**
-        *   `src/components/MultiComparisonChatDialog.tsx`: **New component for the centralized AI chat pop-up for multi-video comparisons, with chat message limits and max response word count removed.**
+        *   `src/components/MultiComparisonChatDialog.tsx`: **New component for the centralized AI chat pop-up for multi-video comparisons, with chat message limits and max response word count removed.
+External context fetching has been removed.**
         *   `src/components/ComparisonLibraryCopilot.tsx`: **New AI assistant for searching the comparison library and recommending new comparative analysis topics, with daily query limits removed.**
         *   `src/components/ui/`: Shadcn/ui components (e.g., Button, Card, Input, Badge, Alert, Skeleton, Collapsible).
     *   `src/hooks/`: Custom React hooks.